-The Company has complied with the mandatory requirements of the Stock Exchanges, SEBI and other statutory authorities on all matters related to capital markets during the last three years.
-No penalties or strictures were imposed by SEBI, Stock Exchanges, or any statutory authorities on any matter related to capital markets during the last three years.
+- i.
+There were no materially significant related party transaction i.e transactions of the Company of material nature with its promoters, Directors or the Management, their relatives or subsidiaries etc which conflict with the interests of the Company. - II.
+Disclosure by Senior Management in accordance with Regulation 26(5) of the SEBI Listing Regulations: The Senior Management of the Company has confirmed to the Board of Directors that they do not have any personal interest relating to material, financial and commercial transactions entered into with the Company that may have a potential conflict with the interests of the Company at large. - iii.
+Disclosures on Compliance of Law: - The Company has complied with the mandatory requirements of the Stock Exchanges, SEBI and other statutory authorities on all matters related to capital markets during the last three years.
+No penalties or strictures were imposed by SEBI, Stock Exchanges, or any statutory authorities on any matter related to capital markets during the last three years. - iv.

-- iv.
 Vigil Mechanism / Whistle Blower Mechanism: The Company promotes ethical behaviour in all its business activities and has put in place mechanism of the reporting illegal or unethical behavior.
 Employees are free to report violations of laws, rules, regulations or unethical conduct to their immediate supervisor/notified person.
 The reports received from any employee will be reviewed by the Ethics Office and the Corporate Governance and Stakeholders Relationship Committee.
 The Directors and Senior Management are obliged to maintain confidentially of such report and ensure that the whistle blowers are not subjected to any discriminatory practices. - v.
 Code for Prevention of Insider Trading Practices In compliance with the SEBI Regulation on Prevention of Insider Trading, the Company has in place a comprehensive code of conduct for its Directors and Senior Management Officers.
 The code lays down guidelines, which advises them on procedures to be followed and disclosures to be made, while dealing with the shares of the Company.
 The code clearly specifies, among other matters, that Directors and specified employees of the Company can trade in the shares of the Company only during 'Trading Window Open Period'.
 The trading window is closed during the time of declaration of results, dividend and material events, as per the Code. - vi.
 Details of compliance with mandatory requirements and adoption of non mandatory requirements.
 All mandatory requirements have been complied with and the non-mandatory requirements are dealt with at the end of the Report. - vii.
 Commodity price risk or foreign exchange risk and hedging activities viii.
 Code of Conduct

 Term of reference of the Committee Composition Frequency of Meetings 1.
-To take protective measures of hedge forex 1 Mr. Jitender Pancharia, Independent Director 26.05.2019, 13.11.2019, 13.02.2019 2 Mr. P.M Alexander, Member 3 Mr, Narendra Aggarwal, Member
+To take protective measures of hedge forex 1 Mr. Jitender Pancharia, Independent Director 31.07.2020, 01.09.2020, 12.02.2021 2 Mr. P.M Alexander, Member 3 Mr, Narendra Aggarwal, Member